straz/pas/pubs/consulting/ROM-intro/Intro_to_ROM.md

 <pre>
-           <b>Operations                  Management</b>
+    <b>Operations</b>                      <b>Management</b>
-           *How to do                     *How to organize
+  How to do                       How to organize
-    *Doing the things right           *Doing the right things
+  Doing the things right          Doing the right things
-       *Today's business                *Tomorrow's business
+  Today's business                Tomorrow's business
-       *Structured tasks                *Unstructured tasks
+  Structured tasks                Unstructured tasks
-  *Today's decisions for today     *Today's decisions for future
+  Today's decisions for today     Today's decisions for future
-   *Workflow shapes decisions        *Decisions shape workflow
+  Workflow shapes decisions       Decisions shape workflow

 <a name="part13"><b>The Characteristics of Operations and Management</b></a>
 </pre>

 Companies in the same industry, with the same technology and same capital structure, can have widely differing profits. research found that high capital